wp-plugins/contact-form-maker/readme.txt

 -	The contact form can be inserted into a post or a page
 -	Standard editor integration in the Contact Form
 -	A number of different parameters for each field type in the Contact Form
--	Submission data validation
+-	Submission data validation in the Contact Form
--	Submission statistics
+-	Submission statistics in the Contact Form
 -	10 built-in  form templates
 -	Form and field preview in back-end
--	Required Fields in the contact form
+-	Required Fields in the Contact Form
--	Hidden Fields in the contact form
+-	Hidden Fields in the Contact Form

 ### Supported languages Of the Contact Form Maker

- *If you need language of the Contact Form Maker which is not included in this list, please  us and we will do the translation of Contact the Form Maker within 3 days.
+ *If you need language of the Contact Form Maker which is not included in this list, please contact us and we will do the translation of Contact Form Maker within 3 days.
 If you find some mistakes in the translation of the Contact Form Maker, please contact  us and we will correct it within 3 days.*

  Afrikaans (af)
 Albanian (sq)